da-tra/disk-monitor-for-confluence/README.md

     "/path1",
     "/path2",
     ]

+# Store the credentials for the email address that sends a notification
+# when a drive has reached a certain capacity (90%, for instance)
+email_sender = "email@gmail.com"
+email_2fa = "aaaabbbbccccdddd" # remove all spaces

+# Store the receiving email address
+email_recipient = "another.email@gmail.com"

+# Define the threshold capacity at which a warning is issued in percent (0-100)
+capacity_limit: int = 90
 ```

 Disk Monitor for Confluence extracts information about storage device capacity and writes them to the defined Confluence page, including a timestamp.

+If any of the drives exceeds a defined capacity, a notification email is sent.

 ### Example output

 <table>
   <tbody>
     <tr>